oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 # Considerations on Nested Data in SD-JWTs {#nested_data}

 Being JSON, an object in an SD-JWT payload MAY contain name/value pairs where the value is another object or objects MAY be elements in arrays.
 In SD-JWT, the Issuer decides for each claim individually, on each level of the JSON, whether the claim should be selectively disclosable or not.
-This choice can be made on each level independent from whether keys higher in the hierarchy are selectively disclosable.
+This choice can be made on each level independent of whether keys higher in the hierarchy are selectively disclosable.

 From this it follows that the `_sd` key containing digests MAY appear multiple times in an SD-JWT, and likewise, there MAY be multiple arrays within the